inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/installation.md

 ### Using the Operator

 1. Create an `Instrumentation` object as shown below.
-Set the `spec.java.image` to the inspectIT Ocelot agent container image you would like to use. (only works with version 1.15.2 and up):
+Set the `spec.java.image` to the inspectIT Ocelot agent container image you would like to use:

     :::note
     Please note that only container images of the inspectIT Ocelot Agent starting from version `1.15.2` are compatible and work with the OpenTelemetry K8s Operator.